zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### Ticket ###

+!!! note
+    Retirement of the Footprints ticketing system is scheduled for May 31, 2018 11:59PM EDT

 The Footprints ticketing system at <https://ticket.opensciencegrid.org> is used to track support and security issues as well as certificate and membership requests.
 This service will be retired in favor of two different ticketing systems, depending on the VOs you support at your site: